Skip to main content

 Is There a Constitutional Right to Physician-Assisted Suicide?

 A growing list of states have enacted laws granting the right to die.
-These states have determined that the right to die is central to an individual's right to personal autonomy and bodily integrity.
-This should not be confused with euthanasia.
-Euthanasia is when another individual takes the patient's life.
-Physician-assisted suicide legally requires the terminally ill person to self-administer the drugs that end their life.
+These states have determined that the right to die is central to an individual’s right to personal autonomy and bodily integrity.

 The Right to Refuse Medical Treatment

-The U.S. Constitution guarantees many of the individual rights of citizens and legal residents.
+The U.S. Constitution guarantees many individual rights of citizens and legal residents.
 These rights include free speech, religion, and due process.
-Under the Fourteenth Amendment's due process clause, a U.S. citizen cannot lose their life, liberty, or property without notice and the opportunity to be heard.
+Under the Fourteenth Amendment’s due process clause, a U.S. citizen cannot lose their life, liberty, or property without notice and the opportunity to be heard.

 In a famous court decision, Cruzan v.
 Director, Missouri Department of Health, the United States Supreme Court established that patients have a liberty interest in refusing medical treatment.
-Even if that refusal would lead to the patient's death.
+Even if that refusal would lead to the patient’s death.
 But in a later case, the Supreme Court held in Washington v.
-Glucksberg that the due process clause does not allow medical intervention to assist terminally ill patients to end their lives.
+Glucksberg that the due process clause does not allow medical intervention to assist terminally ill patients in ending their lives.

 One of the best ways to clarify your wishes on end-of-life decisions and medical care is to spell it out in a living will or advance directive.
 Justice Sandra Day O’Connor emphasized the importance of written advance directives in a concurring opinion in Cruzan.
 Advance directives inform the medical staff about whether you want life-sustaining treatment or palliative care at the end of your life.
 An extra step you may take is to appoint a trusted person to be your decision-maker through a durable power of attorney for health care.